atesgoral/magnetiq/index.md

 [twofifty.net](https://twofifty.net) &middot; 2000
 {: .meta}

 Constraints stoke creativity.
-This is a showcase of digital art, strictly 250x250 pixels in dimensions, contributed by many different artists.
+In that spirit, this is a showcase of digital art, strictly 250x250 pixels in dimensions, contributed by many different artists.
 (My own works are published as "MaGnA".)

 Twofifty garnered popularity in the early 2000's and was featured in several websites and print publications.